jean/collective.hostout/README.rst

 The ``bin/hostout`` command takes three kinds of parameters, ::

  hostout [hostname(s)] [commands] [command arguments]

 in our case we will run ::

  $> bin/hostout host1 deploy

 The first thing will do is ask you your password and attempt to login in to your server.
 It will then look for ``/var/buildout/demo/bin/buildout`` and when it doesn't find it it will automatically run another hostout command called ``bootstrap``.

-Bootstrap is further broken down into three commands, bootstrap_users, bootstrap_python and bootstrap_buildout.
-These will create an additional buildout-user to build and run your application, install basic system packages needed to run buildout and install buildout into your remote path.
-It will attempt to detect which version of linux your server is running to os python, but if this fails it will attempt to compile python from source.
+Bootstrap is further broken down into three commands: ``bootstrap_users``, ``bootstrap_python`` and ``bootstrap_buildout``.
+These will create an additional ``buildout-user`` to build and run your application, install basic system packages needed to run buildout, and install buildout into your remote path.
+It will attempt to detect which version of linux your server is running to find the system python, but if this fails it will attempt to compile python from source.
 The version of python used will match the major version of python which your development buildout uses.

 Deploying and re-deploying
 --------------------------

 Once hostout bootstrap has ensured a working remote buildout, deployment will continue by running the following commands:

-1. ``uploadeggs``: Any develop eggs are released as eggs and uploaded to the server.
-These will be uploaded directly into the buildout's buildout-cache/downloads/dist directory which buildout uses to find packages before looking up the package index.
+1. ``uploadeggs``: Any *develop* eggs are released as eggs and uploaded to the server.
+These will be uploaded directly into the buildout's ``buildout-cache/downloads/dist`` directory which buildout uses to find packages before looking up the package index.

    It's very important the packages under development work when packaged, i.e. are capable of being packaged via ``python setup.py sdist``.
-A common mistake is when relying on setuptools to automatically detect which files should be included but not have the correct setuptools SCM helpers installed if you are using git or hg e.g. for git do ``easy_install setuptools-git``.
+A common mistake is to rely on setuptools to automatically detect which files should be included but not having the correct setuptools SCM helpers installed if you are using git or hg; e.g. for git do ``easy_install setuptools-git``.
 This will also upload a ``pinned.cfg`` which contains the generated version numbers for the packages under development that have been uploaded.

 2. ``uploadbuildout``: The relevant ``.cfg`` files and any files/directories in the ``include`` parameter are synced to the remote server.

 3. ``buildout``: Upload a final ``pinned.cfg`` which includes the generated development package versions pins + all the versions of all the dependencies of the development buildout from where the system is being deployed from.
 These discovered pinned versions are recorded during the local buildout process by the hostout recipe and recorded in a local ``hostoutversions.cfg`` file.
 Buildout is then run on the remote production buildout.

    If you continue to develop your application you can run ``hostout deploy`` each time and it will only upload the eggs that have changed and buildout will only reinstall changed parts of the buildout.

 In our example above deployment would look something like this ::